Tabs and tab variants

 Tabs

 Add tabs to group sections together.
 The example below shows tabs for Help Center, API Reference, and an external link to Github.
-Each tab has a title and icon.
+Each tab has a display-name and icon.

 Tab icons